 Ms. Kraabel Morken was followed by Dr. Doris Stucke, who served in the capacity of Educational Director from August 1967 until June 1982.
 Dr. Stucke was granted a sabbatical leave for the 1982-83 academic year, following which she retired to become professor emeritus.
 In July 1982, Dr. Moira Mansell was appointed and served as Dean until March 1989.
 Dr. Dorothy Detlor-Langan served as Dean of the School of Nursing from 1989 to 1997, with Anne Hirsch serving in the role of Associate Dean, Undergraduate Nursing Education and Dr. Cleo Pass as Associate Dean, Graduate Nursing Education.
 In 1997, Dr. Anne Hirsch assumed the role of Interim Dean for one year.
 In August 1998, Dr. Terry Miller assumed the role of Dean of the School of Nursing, serving until August 2014.
 Dr. Teri Moser Woo joined the PLU School of Nursing as Associate Dean for Graduate Programs in 2012.
-Dr. Sheila Smith, RN, APRN, ANP-BS, was appointed Dean and Professor in August 2014.
+Dr. Sheila Smith, RN, APRN, ANP-BS, was appointed Dean and Professor in August 2014-July 2018.
+Dr. Carol Seavor was appointed Interim Dean in July 2018.
+Dr. Barbara Habermann was appointed Dean in July 2019 and Dr. Kathleen Richardson was appointed Associate Dean for Academic Affairs in July 2020.